 The workshop will be led by world-class leadership trainer and coach Jill Geisler, who designed the curriculum.
 Geisler, who conducts leadership training and coaching in newsrooms around the world, is the Freedom Forum Institute Fellow in Women’s Leadership and Loyola University Chicago’s Bill Plante Chair in Leadership and Media Integrity.

-The interactive curriculum, custom-tailored for media organizations, is built around three pillars of critical thinking, courageous conversations, and building cultures of respect and trust.
+The interactive curriculum, custom-tailored for media organizations, is built around four pillars: Critical Thinking, Courageous Conversations, Do You Qualify as an Ally and Cultures of Respect and Trust.
 The curriculum uses critical thinking, creative role playing and group exercises to teach ways to proactively prevent sexual harassment and misconduct and the behaviors that can lead to it, such as incivility and bullying.
 But more than that, this unique approach sets the table for candid conversations that people would not otherwise have about working in productive and creative cultures of respect, helping them see the world through others’ eyes in an open-minded atmosphere of trust

-Participants will experience the training, see it deconstructed, and practice delivering it in small working groups.
+Participants will experience the training, see it deconstructed and learn about best practices in delivering it online.
 They will receive a certificate of completion and a useful kit that includes a facilitator’s guide, slides and other resources.

 The University of Missouri School of Journalism has been a leader in adopting the Workplace Integrity curriculum as a key part of its diversity, equity and inclusion initiatives.
 Associate Professor Amy Simons has guided this large-scale effort for the benefit of students, staff and faculty.
 Here’s a look at Mizzou’s commitment: